 Castaway Cay 5K Schedule

-Check the Navigator for meeting time and location – ours was District Lounge at 8 a.m. the day of the race OR in D Lounge the evening before the 5K.
+Check the Navigator for meeting time and location – ours have been District Lounge at 8 a.m. the day of the race OR in D Lounge the evening before the 5K.

-I walked the majority of the 5K and finished in just under an hour.
+I typically walk the majority of the 5K and finish in just under an hour.
 There is a digital timer at the finish line to clock your time.

 We didn’t use wave phones, so we planned to meet the rest of our party at the post office and they were waiting for a while on us to return.
 At least there were characters to meet at the post office while they waited!

 There is a chat function in the Navigator app, but it seems to take minutes to hours for messages to come through.
 While it is better than nothing, it is no where close to instaneous text messaging that we’ve become used to.
 So having a tentative plan ahead of time is optimal.